For us at Athena Herd, leadership is about how you are

-We cannot instruct people to follow us, any more than we can demand their trust.
-Real leadership demands authenticity.
-We must ask ourselves, how would we create such a state in ourselves that others will choose to follow.
+We can not make someone follow us any more than we can demand their trust.
+Consequently, real leadership demands authenticity.
+Therefore, we must ask ourselves, how would we create such a state in ourselves that others will choose to follow us.

-Working with horses requires that we connect with our innate leader.
-We seek to work without force and so success demands that we need to be clear in our communication, intention and focus.
+Moreover, working with horses requires that we connect with our innate leader.
+Above all we need to seek to work without force.
+Therefore, we need to be clear in our communication, intention and focus.
 In other words, this applies no matter where we are physically.
-Whether on our horse track, in our paddocks, or arena, the horses expect us to find an honest and genuine state within ourselves.
+Whether on our horse track, in our paddocks, or arena.
+Importantly, the horses expect us to find an honest and genuine state within ourselves.

 In practice, leading others is no different.
 We offer those responsible for leading and managing others the opportunity to:

 • understand the gap between intention and positive action;

 • develop and practice the skills and competencies needed to be a genuine leader;